The use of agent orange in the Vietnam War and its effects on the Vietnamese people

-Unknown author (Institute of Medicine [IOM] (United States).
+Unknown creator (Institute of Medicine [IOM] (United States).
 Committee to Review the Health Effects in Vietnam Veterans of Exposure to Herbicides Staff, 1993)

 A Follow-Up: High Level of Dioxin Contamination in Vietnamese From Agent Orange, Three Decades After the End of Spraying Schecter, Arnold; Pavuk, Marian; Constable, John D.; Dai, Le Cao; Papke, Olaf (2002-03)